On a spectral theorem of Weyl: Introduction

 \section{Introduction}

 The purpose of this paper is to present a new approach to an old theorem of Hermann Weyl on the spectral theory of self-adjoint Sturm-Liouville operators on a half-line.
-Our aim is to invoke methods that are geometric in spirit, and more amenable to generalization, for instance to Plancherel formulas for spherical functions (this is an area that is closely related to Weyl’s work).
-We shall however stay fairly close to Weyl's original context in this article.
+Our aim is to introduce methods that are more geometric and more amenable to generalization than the originals.
+We show elsewhere \cite{Tan19} that the same arguments apply to Harish-Chandra's Plancherel formula for spherical functions (in fact Harish-Chandra was very much inspired by Weyl's work; compare \cite[p.\;38]{Borel01} and \cite{vandenBan08}).

 Sturm-Liouville theory is of course concerned with the eigenvalues and eigenfunctions of linear differential operators